callpeak

 • 10th: relative summit position to peak start

 3. NAME_summits.bed is in BED format, which contains the peak summits locations for every peak.
 The 5th column in this file is the same as what is in the narrowPeak file.
 If you want to find the motifs at the binding sites, this file is recommended.
-The file can be loaded directly to the UCSC genome browser.
+The file can be loaded directly to the UCSC genome browser with --trackline option on.
 Remove the beginning track line if you want to analyze it by other tools.

 6. NAME_model.r is an R script which you can use to produce a PDF image of the model based on your data.
 Load it to R by: